 These are just some of questions you should be asking.
 In this post, we’ll break it all down for you.
 These are the eight most important things to know about plumber training before you begin.

 1. What’s involved in becoming a certified plumber in Ontario?

 First, you need to confirm how many years of training you’re looking at to become a plumber.
-All told, it takes about 5 years to become certified and registered as a journeyperson in this trade.
+All told, it takes about five years to become certified and registered as a journeyperson in this trade.